open-wing/open-wing.github.io/README.md

 - "**Classic RPG**" - a game where you must complete quests (or not), kill enemies, etc. to increase your level/rank/tier/xp to kill more enemies and unlock more areas - do not use only RPG, as it is a very vague term

+- "**Heist**" - games that have as one of their primary objectives a bank heist or something similar

+- "**Agent**" - games that depict spies, agents, or stealth jobs/professions/missions/etc, that are usually, but not always, criminal

 ### I found a bug

 That is great!
 Please report it [here](https://github.com/open-wing/open-wing.github.io/issues/new?template=Blank+issue) (also if you have a suggestion), thanks!